guyplusplus/Dynatrace-Concurrency/README.md

 ### dql.json

-The `dql.json` contains the main DQL statement with additional tuning parameters, mostly timeouts and maximum query and return size.
+The `dql.json` contains the main DQL statement and the start and end times.
+It contains also additional tuning parameters, mostly timeouts (`fetchTimeoutSeconds` and `requestTimeoutMilliseconds`) and maximum query and return size (`maxResultRecords` and `maxResultBytes`).
 These values can be adjusted based on a possible warning message included in the response.

 **Important: events must be sorted by messages.processstarttime ascending order.**.
 The utility detects and stops if it is not the case.